-Cathy spent some years climbing various corporate ladders.
+Early in her career, Cathy recognized a need that was neglected by most advisors and set out to help savvy women make wise decisions about money.
+Cathy spent some years climbing the various corporate ladders.
 She would strive for positions where she could be successful, entrepreneurial and independent.
 But along the way, she noted discrimination and inequality.
-"Often I saw women doing the grunt work and men making the money."
+“Often I saw women doing the grunt work and men making the money.”
 And she learned that the glass ceiling and wage discrepancies were facts of life for many women.
-This motivated her to focus on women in her own business.
-It's one of the main reasons she gets great satisfaction helping women become financially independent and secure around money.
+This motivated her to focus on women in her own business and it’s one of the main reasons she gets great satisfaction helping women become financially independent and secure around money.

 In her 20’s, Cathy discovered the joys of reading business journals and company reports.
 She also learned that if she liked what a company was doing, she could buy a piece of it by investing in stocks.
 She found she had a knack for choosing the right companies and investing well and quickly discovered the advantages of creating and maintaining a second income stream through wise investment in stocks and property.
 As she watched her money grow, she saw that having this passive income liberated her from being limited by her salary.